hyecheol123/Cloudflare-Public-Dynamic-IP-Update/README.md

 #### Tested OS List
 - Ubuntu 18.04.2 LTS

-## Acknowledgement
-This work is a part of website rebuilding project, supported by KSEA-Wisconsin, Korean-American Scientists and Engineers Association - Wisconsin Chapter.

 ## Contact
 If you have any question or want to report an error (or any other suggestion), simply make an issue with description.